networkninja/docassemble-LegalServerLink/Functions.md

 legalserver_data from the `get_matter_details` response is not included, it will make an API call using the `search_event_data` function.

+Note that because this package is designed to connect LegalServer cases to Docassemble, it does not address the Outreaches key present in the LegalServer event response.

 ### Parameters

 * `event_list` - DAList of DAObjects